sirselim/SING_Aotearoa_2018/README.md

 ## Bioinformatics – A Genetic and Epigenetic Taster

+Welcome to the bioinformatics 'taster' workshop for the SING Aotearoa 2018 program.
+This is aimed to be a basic introduction where we will interogate and analyse of a combination of genetic and epigenetic data sets, explore variation at both the single marker and multi-marker level and discuss what this means, how it is interpreted and what it may be used for.

-There are two aspects of what you've learnt so far that we will explore with some basic bioinformatic tools:
+There are two aspects of what you've learnt so far in the program that we will explore with some basic bioinformatic tools:

   - Populations Genetics
   - Epigenetics

 ## 1. Population Genetics

+We will investigate genetic variation (SNPs) from several populations which have had individuals sequenced as part of the 1000 Genomes project.

 ***Note:*** *The majority of code and data for this section is borrowed from the course GENE360 maintained by Associate Professor Mik Black.
 You can find the full resource here:* https://github.com/mikblack/GENE360-PopDiv

 ## 2. Epigenetics

+We will explore some DNA methylation data and demonstrate how specific markers may allow the discrimination of both tissues and cells.

 ***Note:*** *This section borrows from previous epigenetic workshops, see below for the full resources:*

   - GitHub repository: https://github.com/sirselim/methylation_EWAS_workshop
   - Full workshop: https://sirselim.github.io/methylation_EWAS_workshop/

+## Getting started and following along

+This workshop requires you to have installed both R and RStudio, basic knowledge in either/both is nice but not essential.
+An RMarkdown document has been created and is part of this repository, you can either download the repository and open the `SING_workshop.Rmd` file in RStudio and follow along or feel free to work through the online version.

 The online version of this workshop can be viewed here (**best viewed in Google Chrome**): https://rawgit.com/sirselim/SING_Aotearoa_2018/master/SING_workshop.html

 **Note:** if the above is too slow loading or doesn't work at all here is a link to the html document without the fancy interactive plots: https://rawgit.com/sirselim/SING_Aotearoa_2018/master/SING_workshop_no3d.html

-## Required Packages
+### Required Packages

+This workshop requires a few specific R packages to be installed.
 The below contains all packages required to follow along with the RMarkdown file, and how to install them.

 ```R
 # install required packages from CRAN